EngreitzLab/ENCODE-rE2G-Paper/crispr_analyses/README.md

 # CRISPR benchmarking related analyses
-This snakemake workflow performs CRISPR benchmarking and other related analyses presented in the ENCODE distal regulation companion paper.
+This snakemake workflow performs CRISPR benchmarking and other related analyses presented in the ENCODE-rE2G ENCODE companion paper.
 Most analyses depend on running the CRISPR benchmarking pipeline (see below).

 The workflow performs analyses shown in the following figures, tables and supplementary notes:
 - Fig 1b